haroonraja01/Learning-RLHF/On-policy-RL.md

 Reinforcement Learning for Model Fine-tuning
 ===============================
 In this document we provide a brief introduction to reinforcement learning (RL).
-In the following we first descibe the problem setup and the challenges while solving, then we will will briefly describe the policy gradient style algorithms and why such algorithms are preferred for solving RL in the context of large language models (LLM), and finally we provide experimental results on classical cartpole environment and fine-tuning GPT-2 using RLHF.
+In the following we descibe the problem setup, policy optimization and its challenges, then we will briefly describe the policy gradient style algorithms and why such algorithms are preferred for solving RL in the context of large language models (LLM), and finally we provide experimental results on classical cartpole environment.

 # Introduction
 Consider a tuple $(s_t, a_t, r_{t + 1})$, where $s_t \in \mathcal{S}$ is the current state, $a_t \in \mathcal{A}$ is the action taken at time using some policy $\pi(a_t|s_t)$, and $r_{t+1}$ is the reward.